YOUR BEST SOURCE FOR SOUTH AFRICAN EDUCATION INFO

 What are the Advantages of Studying an ICB Course?

 Studying an ICB course has a lot of advantages.
 The first advantage is that you can study these courses without having matric.
 Another advantage is that the qualifications are all accredited and even internationally recognised.
 You can have your first accredited qualification in a short period of time, and by the end of your course have three and maybe even four qualifications racked up.
-Another advantage is that you can apply for professional membership that looks great on your CV.
-You can register with the ICBA, South African Institute of Tax Professionals (SAIT), The South African Institute of Business Accountants (SAIBA), International Association of Bookkeepers (IAB), and International Association of Accounting Professionals (IAAP).

 How to Register for the ICB